 "Wantonly" means consciously and intentionally, with reckless indifference to consequences and with the knowledge that damage is likely to be done to some person.

 "Maliciously" means wrongfully, intentionally, without legal justification or excuse, and with the knowledge that injury or damage will or may be caused to another person or property of another person.

 The statute requires the State to prove that you shot, threw or hurled the object wantonly or maliciously.
 The common defense to this statute is to challenge the State's evidence that you acted wantonly or with malice.
 Another common defense is self defense.
+There may also be other viable defenses, including lack of ability to identify you, conflicts in the evidence leading to reasonable doubt, or other factual issues that support a verdict of not guilty.
 Each case is different and defenses will often rely on a dispute in the facts of the case and the lack of evidence or lack of quality of evidence that the State has available.